aaronenberg/dotfiles-wsl/README.md

 ```bash
 git submodule update --init --recursive
 ```

-- Install Windows Terminal (installed by default on Windows 11)

-    - terminal settings.json will have been updated after copying files to Windows filesystem
-    - These steps are already done after copying settings files to windows.
-For reference:
-        - In Windows Terminal settings.json comment out the bindings for ctrl-v, ctrl-c.
-They conflict with vim bindings.

 - If you get an error like:
     error: chmod on .git/config.lock failed: Operation not permitted